jgeldart/verity/README.md

       login_must_not be_nil
     end

+Multiple validations may be defined against an attribute and all will be tested:

+    class User
+      verifiable

+      attr_accessor :login
+      login_must_not be_nil
+      login_must have_length(:at_least => 4)
+    end

+Predicates can take late-bound parameters, either positional or named:

+    class User
+      verifiable

+      attr_accessor :login, :star_count
+      login_must have_length, :at_least => 4
+      star_count_must be_greater_than, 5
+    end

 Defining new predicates is as simple as defining a new class that inherits from `Verity::Predicates::Base` and a class method (available to your class) that constructs an appropriate instance of your class.
 Methods defined within `Verity::Predicates` are automatically available to all classes which define `verifiable`.
 As with RSpec, it is through judicious use of these methods that we gain our readability, so think carefully about how your definitions 'read'.
+In particular, be sparing with positional parameters (and treat them like direct and indirect objects in English) and use named parameters with keys that read like prepositional phrases (such as `with_domain` or `at_least`).

 [RSpec]: http://rspec.info/
 [Semantic Attributes]: http://github.com/cainlevy/semantic-attributes/